Steven Kolawole

 Extracurriculars

 "Driving accessibility" extends to other aspects of my life.
-I usually spend my weekends at STEMforDevelopment, where I currently mentor over a score of URM graduate school aspirants in enhancing their research interests clarity and optimizing their application packages for graduate degree programs in the Western world.
-I am also an organizer for Nigeria's local chapter of ML Collective, where we help our folks grow self-confidence in their independent research skills--outside of formal education--via P2P study and reading sessions.
+I usually spend my weekends at STEMforDevelopment, where I currently mentor over a score of URM graduate school aspirants in enhancing their research interests clarity and optimizing their applications for Western schools' graduate programs.
+I am also an organizer for Nigeria's local chapter of ML Collective, where we help our folks grow self-confidence in their independent research skills--outside of formal education--via P2P study/reading sessions and shared projects.

-Non-work-wise, I routinely powerlift , watch Liverpool FC games, and add to my bank of "useless" knowledge by reading diversely.
+Non-work-wise, I routinely powerlift, do amateur boxing, watch Liverpool FC games, and add to my bank of "useless" knowledge by reading diversely.
 Moreover, I try to fine-tune my clowning game with every chance I get—through my conversations with friends, via my speaking engagements, and in my head.
 My clowning game has been on hold as I try to adjust to my PhD program, a new country, and a new culture.

 The Four Six Years of BSc.